apache/pulsar/site2/docs/client-libraries-java.md

 ## Cluster-level failover

+More introduction for cluster-level failover please look at [Cluster-level failover](concepts-cluster-level-failover.md) chapter.

 :::tip

 - You should configure cluster-level failover only when the cluster contains sufficient resources to handle all possible consequences.
 Workload intensity on the backup cluster may increase significantly.